DANC 5092. Special Topics. 1-3 Hours.

 Prerequisite: Graduate standing or permission of the instructor.

 DANC 5388.
 Dance & Integrated Technol.
 3 Hours.

-This course introduces methods of integrating media technologies into the dancer?s experience in the areas of dance graphics, sound design for dance, and dance video.
-Graduate students learn camera, computer and software skills that will facilitate their ability to expand creative expression, as well as enhance their ability to package and promote themselves as artists in a variety of media.
+Students are introduced to methods of integrating media technologies into the dancer?s experience in the areas of dance graphics, sound design for dance, and dance video.
+Graduate students learn camera, computer and software skills that facilitate their ability to expand creative expression as well as enhance their ability to package and promote themselves as artists in a variety of media.